 “Netflix has never faced this level of competition from a new entrant,” he wrote.

-Gerber’s Licouris sees room for both Netflix and Disney, but warns that “at some point, it becomes extremely saturated.”
+Gerber’s Licouris sees room for both a Netflix and Disney+, but warns that “at some point, it becomes extremely saturated.”

 On Tuesday, for example, the largest U.S. theater chain, AMC Entertainment Holdings Inc., announced a new service that would give U.S. subscribers online access to nearly 2,000 movies for rent or purchase.